-Total shareholder return for the Company and each of the peer companies is determined by dividing (i) the end average stock price plus dividends minus the start average stock price by (ii) the start average stock price, with the average stock price being the average closing stock price for the 30 trading days immediately preceding the beginning of each of the performance period and the maturity date, as reported on the stock exchange on which such shares are listed; provided, however, for the performance unit awards granted in 2012, the average closing stock price for the period immediately preceding the performance period was calculated using such shorter period that the Company's stock was traded during the calendar year 2011.
+Total shareholder return for the Company and each of the peer companies is determined by dividing (i) the end average stock price plus dividends reinvested minus the start average stock price by (ii) the start average stock price, with the average stock price being the average closing stock price for the 30 trading days immediately preceding the beginning of each of the performance periods and the maturity date, as reported on the stock exchange on which such shares are listed.
 We believe utilizing an incentive award such as the performance units, based on total shareholder return, is an appropriate vehicle to align the interests of our officers who are entitled to receive such an award with the interests of our shareholders.